TheMarex/wherecamp14/presentation.md

 ## Schematize sub-path

 * Only certain angles are allowed for edges in a schematization. <br>
-&#8594; Use the one that is closed.
+&#8594; Use the one that is closest.

 * Restriction: only change the spacing of the columns and rows of the grid. <br>
  (not always possible &#8594; find the best schematization)